 Chroma keying was used to overlay the targeting effects.
 These were then motion tracked.

 All in all we were quite pleased with how the finished video turned out, with a bit more time and tweaks we could always improve on it.
+It's always a learning process.
 For our first ever promotional video production it wasn't too bad at all.

 If you want Trapdoor Films to get involved with your promotional video production then contact us.